 Taking a break also means different things to different people.
 A break could be 30 seconds or less, or longer like a lunch break.
 What makes the difference and is more realistic are the consistent, short-lived “micro-breaks” throughout the day.

-Micro-breaks are informal and used as needed to reset posture, stretch, or exercise depending on what you need in the moment and the activity you are doing.
+Micro-breaks are informal and used as needed to reset posture, stretch, or exercise depending on what you need at the moment and the activity you are doing.
 An example of this could be standing up and moving your head around to stretch your neck for 30 seconds.
 Another example is rotating your wrists to reduce tension from computer use.

 Pick 1-2 things to do each day that will oppose the positions your body is in to complete your work.
 Unfortunately, there is no specific dose available to recommend but a common practice is to complete a micro-break 2-3 times per hour at least.
 This could (but is not limited to) include: